chrisherczeg/caliptra-mcu-sw-svp-microsoft/emulator/cbinding/README.md

 ## Features

+- **Ze#### Connecting with GDB**: The emula#### Important Notes

+- When GDB port is set (non-zero), the emulator starts in GDB mode
+- `emulator_step()` works in both normal and GDB modes
+- In GDB mode, you can choose between C-controlled stepping or GDB-controlled execution
+- The GDB server runs on the specified port and accepts standard GDB remote protocol commands
+- Use `emulator_run_gdb_server()` for blocking GDB sessions where GDB controls execution
-- **Zero-copy integration**: The emulator state is stored in C-allocated memory
+- Use repeated `emulator_step()` calls when you want C code to control execution pacee is stored in C-allocated memory
 - **Static library output**: Compiles to a static library for easy integration
 - **Memory safety**: Proper lifetime management with C-controlled allocation
 - **No changes to emulator.rs**: The original emulator code remains untouched